akamai/cli-sandbox/README.md

 my_laptop:~ username$
 ```

-### Step 3: Connect to the Sandbox
+### Step 3: Connect to your sandbox
-The last stage of the setup is to connect securely to the sandbox you just created.
-To do this, run the "start" command.
+Run this command to connect securely to the sandbox you just created:

 `akamai sandbox start`

-Once you are successfully connected to the sandbox, you will see this message:
+You will see this message confirming that you are connected to the sandbox:

-`INFO  c.a.devpops.connector.ConnectorMain - Successfully launched Akamai Sandbox Connector`
+`INFO  c.a.devpops.connector.ConnectorMain - Successfully launched Akamai Sandbox Client`
-`INFO  c.a.devpops.connector.ConnectorMain - Connector running on port: 9550`

 ### Step 4: Test the Sandbox
 You have two options to test the Sandbox.

-**Option A**: Spoof your hostname to 127.0.0.1

-Point the hostname associated with the Property Manager configuration to `127.0.0.1` in your `/etc/hosts` file, then access the site from your browser `http://<your-hostname>:9550`.
+* Point the hostname associated with the Property Manager configuration to `127.0.0.1` in your `/etc/hosts` file, then access the site from your browser `http://<your-hostname>:9550`.

     OR

-**Option B**: Use curl

-`curl --header 'Host: www.example.com' http://127.0.0.1:9550/`
+* Run this curl command: `curl --header 'Host: www.example.com' http://127.0.0.1:9550/`

 ### Step 5: Validate that your responses are coming from a Sandbox
-All Sandbox traffic will be tagged with a response header `X-Akamai-Sandbox: true`.
-Use Chrome developer tools to validate the presence of the header.
+All Sandbox traffic is tagged with the response header `X-Akamai-Sandbox: true`.
+Use the [Developer Toolkit](https://developer.akamai.com/tools/akamai-developer-toolkit-chrome) to validate the presence of the header.

 ### Debug and report issues
 You are all set, happy debugging!
-If you experience any issues with Akamai Sandbox, please raise them as a github issue.
-Better yet, feel free to place a pull request with the fix or suggestion.
+If you experience any issues with Sandbox, raise them as a [github issue](https://github.com/akamai/cli-sandbox/issues).
+Feel free to create a pull request with the fix or suggestion.
 ___

 ## Overview of Commands
-The Sandbox CLI is a tool that enables you to manage Akamai Sandboxes by calling the [Akamai Sandbox API](https://developer.akamai.com/api/core_features/devpops/v1.html).
+Sandbox CLI enables you to manage sandboxes by calling the [Sandbox API](https://developer.akamai.com/api/core_features/sandbox/v1.html).

-> **NOTE**: `sandbox-identifier` is a string that can uniquely identify a sandbox (matches on `name` or `sandboxID`).
-If the sandbox identifier is not specified, it will use the currently active sandbox.
+> **NOTE**: `sandbox-identifier` is a string that uniquely identifies a sandbox (matches on `name` or `sandboxID`).
+If you do not specify a `sandbox-identifier`, the CLI uses the currently active sandbox.

 optional args `[]`
 required args `<>`